top of page

 • Azure Disk Encryption cannot be enabled on disks that have encryption at host enabled.

-• The encryption can be enabled on existing virtual machine scale set.
+• The encryption can be enabled on the existing virtual machine scale set.
 However, only new VMs created after enabling the encryption are automatically encrypted.

 • Existing VMs must be deallocated and reallocated in order to be encrypted.